 There is an alternative option for the courses listed below.
-In February, you can submit a Virtual Project Brief for:

-DL826 BA (Hons) in Graphic Design
+DL826 BA (Hons) Graphic Design

-DL827 BA (Hons) in Art
+DL827 BA (Hons) Art

-DL832 BA (Hons) in Animation
+DL832 BA (Hons) Animation

-DL833 BA (Hons) in Photography + Visual Media
+DL833 BA (Hons) Photography + Visual Media

-DL839 BA (Hons) in Interaction + User Experience Design

-DL845 BA (Hons) in Design for Film
+DL845 BA (Hons) Design for Film

 If you do not have a portfolio of work that you feel strongly about due to exam pressures or you have been out of education for a while, etc., you can be assessed on your performance on the Virtual Project Brief without the need to submit a portfolio for that course.